Troubleshooting Canceled Jobs in SAP BASIS

 - The authorization object

-. - The most likely reason it worked in ECC but fails in S/4HANA is simplification and re-architecting in S/4HANA for specific functionalities.
+S_C_EDIis primarily associated with EDI (Electronic Data Interchange) and IDoc processing.
+The valuesEDI_MSGTYP='ORDERS'andEDI_FCCODE='RFC'further point to an attempt to process or sendORDERSIDocs viaRFC. - The most likely reason it worked in ECC but fails in S/4HANA is simplification and re-architecting in S/4HANA for specific functionalities.
 While

-still exists, the underlying calls or the way IDoc processing is handled in S/4HANA might be stricter, or the new integration process in S/4HANA might be directly invoking this specific authorization check where the old ECC process did not (or used a different underlying mechanism).
-It's possible the new integration logic in S/4HANA forZ_INT_PROCESS
+S_C_EDIstill exists, the underlying calls or the way IDoc processing is handled in S/4HANA might be stricter, or the new integration process in S/4HANA might be directly invoking this specific authorization check where the old ECC process did not (or used a different underlying mechanism).
+It's possible the new integration logic in S/4HANA forZ_INT_PROCESSnow directly triggers a stricter check for IDoc-related operations that wasn't previously in play or was covered by broader authorizations in ECC.

 - The authorization object